Can Sound Replace Vision in LLaVA With Token Substitution?: Experiments

-\paragraph{Audio Encoders.} We comprehensively evaluate five state-of-the-art audio representation models: (1) Whisper \citep{radford2023whisper}, an ASR-focused encoder trained on 680K hours of supervised data; (2) ImageBind \citep{girdhar2023imagebind}, a joint embedding model trained on image-text-audio triplets; (3) CLAP \citep{elizalde2023clap}, trained on audio-text pairs; (4) AudioCLIP \citep{guzhov2022audioclip}, which extends CLIP's contrastive learning to audio; and (5) Wav2CLIP \citep{wu2022wav2clip}, which distills knowledge from CLIP's visual space to audio.
-Additionally, we evaluate our proposed \proposedaudioencoder{}, which enhances Whisper through multi-layer fusion.
+We comprehensively evaluate five state-of-the-art audio representation models: (1) Whisper \citep{radford2023whisper}, an ASR-focused encoder trained on 680K hours of supervised data; (2) ImageBind \citep{girdhar2023imagebind}, a joint embedding model trained on image-text-audio triplets; (3) CLAP \citep{elizalde2023clap}, trained on audio-text pairs; (4) AudioCLIP \citep{guzhov2022audioclip}, which extends CLIP's contrastive learning to audio; and (5) Wav2CLIP \citep{wu2022wav2clip}, which distills knowledge from CLIP's visual space to audio.
+Additionally, we evaluate our proposed WhisperCLIP, which enhances Whisper through multi-layer fusion and projecting it to the representation space of the CLIP.

-\paragraph{Evaluation Method.} We assess performance across two key areas: \textit{cross-modal retrieval} aligned with CLIP and \textit{zero-shot text generation} with visual token substitution.
-For retrieval, we measure Top-$k$ Accuracy ($k \in \{1,3,10\}$) for both Audio→Video and Video→Audio retrievals.
-For generation quality, we use conventional NLP metrics (BLEU, ROUGE-L, BERTScore, CLIP-Score) and GPT-4o evaluation along six dimensions: audio quality, visual accuracy, coherence, reasoning, fluency, and overall usefulness.
+We assess performance across two key areas: \textit{cross-modal retrieval} aligned with CLIP and training-free text generation with visual token substitution.
+For retrieval, we measure Top-$\{1,3,10\}$ accuracy for both Audio→Video and Video→Audio retrievals.
+For generation quality, we use both conventional NLP metrics, such as BLEU, ROUGE-L, BERTScore, CLIP-Score, and LLM as judge using GPT-4o along six dimensions, including audio quality, visual accuracy, coherence, reasoning, fluency, and overall usefulness.

-\paragraph{Implementation Details.} The SoundCLIP projection networks were structured as three-layer MLPs with LayerNorm and GELU activations (1.9M parameters).
+The SoundCLIP projection networks were structured as three-layer MLPs with LayerNorm and GELU activations (1.9M parameters).
 For token substitution, we investigate two budget options: $k=15$ (audio-driven) and $k=150$ (vision-driven).
-Additional implementation details are provided in Appendix.
+The numbers 15 and 150 were based on empirical study to obtain the minimum critical number of tokens when audio tokens or visual tokens become dominant.